lipsworld/gift-cards-for-woocommerce/readme.txt

 A: Unfortunately that is not a current feature.
 The format of the email will match the email format of your site.
 I will be looking into making it a feature in the future.

 == Changelog ==
+= 3.0.0 =
+* Updating majority of code to work better with additional plugins and to help with 3rd party enhancememts.

+= 2.5.6 =
+* FIX: Bug where verification of email address not showing when requiring email address

+= 2.5.5 =
+* FIX: Cards being created on failed order

+= 2.5.4 =
+* FIX: Prevent duplicate emails from being sent on a resend
+* FIX: Default option on when sending a gift card when option is not selected

+= 2.5.3 =
+* FIX: Order detail errors

+= 2.5.2 =
+* ADD: Ability to use multiple cards on one order
+* ADD: Language directories to save translated files
+* FIX: Issue with indicating that the email has been sent

+= 2.4.1 =
+* ADD: Additional changes for the physical cards
+* FIX: Change the link to Google Script to account for secure sites
+* FIX: Email validation on physical cards

+= 2.4.0 =
+* FIX: Changed test function name to avoid possibility of duplicate function
+* FIX: Issue with card not calculating on the site
+* ADD: Updated variation labels to match with what is selected in the admin
+* ADD: Additional gift card product options
+* ADD: Reload already existing gift cards
+* ADD: Disable coupons when gift card is in use
+* ADD: One time use gift cards

+= 2.3.4 =
+* FIX: Rounding issue with half cent values

+= 2.3.3 =
+* FIX: Issue with adding giftcards using AJAX
+* FIX: Gift card panel height

 = 2.3.2 =
 * FIX: Removing Gift card option on product
 * FIX: Discount calculations